Professional Development Partnerships

 |

-- We take a class to act out a lesson.
+- Leader takes a class to act out a lesson.
+Other teachers observe.

-- You arrange for your teachers to enact this lesson with their own class and report back to each other.
+- Arrange for observing teachers to enact this lesson with their own class - same day if possible - and report back.

 |